Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
  <img src="https://imgur.com/nTbgxtT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 6a.
-Login to the Domain Controller and enable ICMPv4 on the local windows Firewall, which is the protocol Ping uses.
+Login to the Domain Controller and temporarily enable ICMPv4 on the local windows Firewall, which is the protocol Ping uses.
+We want to make sure the client can connect to the DC.
 So RDP to DC’s public IP address, login with the username and password you made.
 In search bar at the bottom dash type firewall and click on windows defendant firewall.
 </p>
 <br />
 </p>